warmist/scripts/docs/dwarf-op.rst

     references an entry in the ``jobs`` table.

 ``attrib_levels``
-    Defines stat distributions, used for both physical and mental attributes.
+    Defines stat distributions for both physical and mental attributes.
-    Each level gives a probability of a dwarf randomly being assigned an attribute level, and it provides a mean and standard deviation for the attribute's value.

-    The ``p`` values describe the normal distribution of stats (each ``p`` value has a sub-distribution, which makes the bell curve not so bell-shaped).
+    Each level has a probability (p-value, or p) which indicates how likely a level will be used for a particular stat such as strength or spacial awareness.
+The levels range from incompetent to unbelievable (god-like) and are mostly inline with what the game uses already, but adds one level more than what the game uses to push the unbelievable even higher on average.

+    In addition to a bell shaped p-value curve for the levels, there is additionally a standard deviation used to generate the value once a level has been selected, this makes the bell curve not so bell shaped in the end.
 Labours do not follow the same stat system and are more uniformly random, which are compensated for in the description of jobs/professions.

 ``jobs``
     Defines ``dwarf-op``'s nameable jobs.
 Each job is comprised of required